-10 Two other bordering states, Vermont and Connecticut, also prohibited payday lending.
-Delaware allowed lending, but the survey data has no observations near the Delaware-New Jersey border.
-I have a small number of New York observations near Canada, where loans were allowed.
+16 Two other bordering states, Vermont and Connecticut, also prohibited payday lending.
+The sample includes a small number of New York observations near Canada, where loans were allowed.
 I assume that inter-national border crossing to get loans is costly and not common; the number of observations affected is small and the results are not sensitive to this assumption.

-entry of a number of payday lenders.
-Similarly, Rhode Island amended its check cashing statutes to allow payday lending via deferred deposit check cashing transactions, effective July 2001.
-Payday lending also emerged in Pennsylvania over the sample period, as companies began to implement the agent lending model in 1997.
-Accordingly, I consider payday loans available in Pennsylvania in the latter two years covered by the survey, 1998 and 2001, and in New Hampshire and Rhode Island in the final year covered by the survey, 2001.
-More thorough discussion of the relevant state regulations is provided in an appendix at the end of this document.
+years covered by the survey, 1998 and 2001, and in New Hampshire and Rhode Island in the final year covered by the survey, 2001.
+More thorough discussion of the relevant state regulations is provided in an appendix to this document.